Vapor-compression refrigeration: Description

-Vapor-compression uses a circulating liquid refrigerant as the medium which absorbs and removes heat from the space to be cooled and subsequently rejects that heat elsewhere.
+Vapor-compression uses a circulating fluid refrigerant as the medium which absorbs and removes heat from the space to be cooled and subsequently rejects that heat elsewhere.
 Figure 1 depicts a typical, single-stage vapor-compression system.
-All such systems have four components: a compressor, a condenser, a metering device or thermal expansion valve (also called a throttle valve), and an evaporator.
+All such systems have four components: a compressor, a condenser, a thermal expansion valve (also called a throttle valve), and an evaporator.
 Circulating refrigerant enters the compressor in the thermodynamic state known as a saturated vapor and is compressed to a higher pressure, resulting in a higher temperature as well.
-The hot, compressed vapor is then in the thermodynamic state known as a superheated vapor and it is at a temperature and pressure at which it can be condensed with either cooling water or cooling air flowing across the coil or tubes.
+The hot, compressed vapor is then in the thermodynamic state known as a superheated vapor and it is at a temperature and pressure at which it can be condensed with either cooling water or cooling air flowing across the coil or tubes or to the higher temperature stage of a cascade system, where the low temperature condensor is the high temperature evaporator.

 The superheated vapor then passes through the condenser.
 This is where heat is transferred from the circulating refrigerant to an external medium, allowing the gaseous refrigerant to cool and condense into a liquid.
 The rejected heat is carried away by either the water or the air, depending on the type of condenser.

 The condensed liquid refrigerant, in the thermodynamic state known as a saturated liquid, is next routed through an expansion valve where it undergoes an abrupt reduction in pressure.
 That pressure reduction results in the adiabatic flash evaporation of a part of the liquid refrigerant.
 The auto-refrigeration effect of the adiabatic flash evaporation lowers the temperature of the liquid and vapor refrigerant mixture to where it is colder than the temperature of the enclosed space to be refrigerated.

 The cold refrigerant liquid and vapor mixture is then routed through the coil or tubes in the evaporator.
 Air in the enclosed space circulates across the coil or tubes due to either thermal convection or a fan.
 Since the air is warmer than the cold liquid refrigerant, heat is transferred from the air to the refrigerant, which cools the air and warms the refrigerant, causing evaporation, returning it to a gaseous state.
 While liquid remains in the refrigerant flow, its temperature will not rise above the boiling point of the refrigerant, which depends on the pressure in the evaporator.
 Most systems are designed to evaporate all of the refrigerant to ensure that no liquid is returned to the compressor.
+Of course also ather media than air can be cooled in the evaporator as water or any circulating fluid in the heatexchanger.

 To complete the refrigeration cycle, the refrigerant vapor from the evaporator is again a saturated vapor and is routed back into the compressor.
 Over time, the evaporator may collect ice or water from ambient humidity.
 The ice is melted through defrosting.
 The water from the melted ice or the evaporator then drips into a drip pan, and the water is carried away by gravity or a condensate pump.